zapgo/docs/docs/source/general/overview.rst

 What is ZapGo?
 --------------

 ZapGo is a platform for developing and managing FinTech Apps or financial services.
-We you manage users and back-end transactional data, while you focus on your core business.
+We provide the technical backend for managing users and transactional data, while you focus on your core business.

 Road Map
 --------